-Luisa Morón, gastronomic blogger from www.cocinandoconmicarmela.com , makes our mouths water with a recipe that you will love: it is easy to prepare, its base is pasta (guaranteed success!) and it is delicious.
+Luisa Morón, food blogger at www.cocinandoconmicarmela.com , makes our mouths water with a recipe that you will love: it is easy to prepare, its base is pasta (success guaranteed!) and it is delicious.
 I encourage you to try!

 After the holidays it is time to eat at home and in a healthy way.
 Today our recipe speaks of a very helpful and grateful ingredient: pasta.
-If we know how to combine a good pasta with some good ingredients we can get truly luxurious dishes.
+If we know how to combine good pasta with good ingredients, we can achieve truly luxurious dishes.

-Today I have decided on tagliatelle, a type of elongated pasta, with a small width and a flattened shape that make up the set of dry pasta of Italian origin.
-Although those that are known throughout Europe and other places directly from Italy, there is controversy about their origin since noodles similar to noodles have been prepared in China for more than a millennium before Italy.
+Today I have decided on noodles, a type of elongated pasta, small in width and flattened in shape that make up the set of dry pasta of Italian origin.
+Although those are known throughout Europe and other places directly from Italy, there is controversy about their origin since noodles similar to noodles have been prepared in China for more than a millennium before Italy.
 The difference lies in the flour, the Chinese are made from rice or soy while the Italian noodles are made from wheat.

-To cook this pasta I have used a saucepan, but when it comes to frying it I have done it with my new “Le Creuset” Saute .
+To cook this pasta I have used a saucepan, but when it comes to sautéing them I have done it with my new Saute from “Le Creuset” .
 We now move on to the preparation.

 Ingredients (for 2 people):